A decoupling approach to the quantum capacity: Final remarks

-The random codes we have constructed use an infinite amount of common randomness, owing to the uncountability of the group of unitaries on the input $A'$.
-In fact, as argued in~\cite{ADHW06}, it is possible to replace the full unitary group with any unitary 2-design, for which there are known efficient constructions~\cite{DLT02,dankert-2006}.
+The random codes we have constructed use an infinite amount of common randomness, owing to the uncountability of the unitary group.
+On the other hand, as argued in~\cite{ADHW06}, it is possible to replace the integrals over the unitary group with finite sums over any unitary 2-design, for which there are known efficient exact and approximate constructions~\cite{DLT02,dankert-2006}.
 For example, the Clifford group forms a unitary 2-design, which implies that the coherent information can be achieved using random stabilizer codes~\cite{G97}.
 (The decoding procedure for these codes, however, need not be the standard stabilizer code decoding procedure.)
 This result was anticipated in work by Hamada, who showed that for a large class of input states, the coherent information can be achieved using stabilizer codes~\cite{hamada}.
 In fact, it is possible to build on the results of the current paper to construct codes achieving the coherent information while being encodeable and decodable in polynomial time on a quantum computer~\cite{GHS06}.
-For a general quantum channel, the best known expression of the quantum capacity is